maximelafarie/maximelafarie/README.md

-How do you check if a webpage is HTML5?
-Try it out on Internet Explorer 🤡
+I was gonna tell you a joke about UDP... ...but you might not get it. 🤡